Bahai Library Online

 sorted by

-1. Ambassador at the Court: The Life and Photography of Effie Baker, by Graham Hassall (1999).
+1. 1999.
+Ambassador at the Court: The Life and Photography of Effie Baker.
+Graham Hassall.
 Extensive biography of Effie Baker, an early Australian Bahá'í.
+Biographies.

-2. Baker, Euphemia Eleanor, by Graham Hassall (1996).
+2. 1996.
+Baker, Euphemia Eleanor.
+Graham Hassall.
 Short biography of an early Australian Bahá'í.
+Biographies.

-3. In Memoriam, by Author unknown (1974).
+3. 1974.
+In Memoriam.
+Author unknown.
 Leroy Ioas, Jessie Revell, Mildred Eileen Clark, Marcia Steward de Matamoros, Charles William Dunning, Roy Fernie, Mabel Grace Geary, Elizabeth Hopper, Catherine Heward Huxtable, Alyce Janssen, Malcolm King, Richard Nolen, Ali Akbar Rafi‘i Rafsanjání ...
+Biographies.

-4. Pilgrim Accounts Collection: Compilation of 253 Pilgrims Notes, by Various (1898-1958).
-Collated adaptation of an archive of 253 accounts.
+4. 1898-1958.
+Pilgrim Accounts Collection: Compilation of 253 Pilgrims Notes.
+Various.
+Adaptation of an archive of 253 accounts.
 Most of these are already online at this site, in either older or newer versions.
-None of the md/pdf files in this collection have been changed in any way from the github version, only file-names edited.
+None of the md/pdf files have been changed from the github version (only file-names edited), but some HTML files have been edited.
+Pilgrims.

 from the Chronology (3 results; collapse)